franverona/loadgo/README.md

 ## Examples

-You can check for examples following this link: [http://franverona.com/loadgo/] (http://franverona.com/loadgo/)
+You can check for examples following this link: [http://franverona.com/loadgo/] (http://franverona.com/loadgo/) or in the **examples** folder.

 ## Documentation